Dyvinia/FrostyFix/README.md

 > **Q:** Frosty is giving me an error, how do I use FrostyFix to solve this?
 >
 > **A:** If Frosty is giving you an error, then it is an issue with your mod setup or how your Frosty is configured.
 FrostyFix was not created to solve those issue.

-> **Q:** Mods are still not working after FrostyFix
->
-> **A:** Make sure to click on either **Restart Origin** or **Restart EA Desktop** in the After Patch Options (Depending on the platform you use.
-If that does not work, try restarting Origin or EADesk again.
-If it still does not work, it is recommended to restart your PC and launch the game after that.

 > **Q:** When I try to launch game other than the one I chose in FrostyFix, I get an error
 >